 You can use any color or variety you would like.
 The biggest difference between red or purple some call it, green and Napa is the thickness of the leaves and a slight flavor variance.
 The most common is green but we have made pickled red cabbage recipe often as well.

-This is the best way to cut cabbage.
-Just slice it in half with a very sharp knife.
+The best way to cut cabbage for this or Quick Sauerkraut Recipe is to just slice it in half with a very sharp knife.
 Cut out the stem area and then lay the flat side on your cutting board.
 That will keep it from moving around at all.
 Then slice vertically about 6 times so they’re about 1″ wide, then turn the whole sliced head around and slice vertically again to make squares.

 Remember, like I said the smaller the pieces are the more they will soak up the pickled liquid it’s submerged in.
 If you really want a punch then shred it with a knife like you would if you were making coleslaw.
 I like to leave a little “bite” to it so it doesn’t soften as much and has a bit of crunch to it even after being marinated.